-The main purpose of the flooring underlayment is to allow your floating floor to shrink expand as the room temperature and humidity changes.
-Floating floors are not permanently attached to your subfloor, and to help avoid damaging friction you need underlayment, which will give your floor smooth surface to float on.
+The main purpose of flooring underlayment is to allow your floating floor to shrink and expand as the room temperature and humidity changes.
+Floating floors are not permanently attached to your subfloor, and to help avoid damaging friction, you need underlayment, which will give your floor smooth surface to float on.

 In general, flooring underlayment gets laid down over the subfloor before installing the floating floor.
-Standard foam underlayment is suitable for installation over wood, plywood, OSB subfloor, and other places where there is no possibility of moisture coming up from the subfloor.
+Standard foam underlayment is suitable for installation over wood, plywood, OSB subfloor, and other places where there is no possibility of moisture coming up from the subfloor, such as tile.

 - Standard Foam Underlayment